simbulus-io/PyBounce/README.md

 ### Runnning on something other than Linux

-If you are runing Docker on something other than Linux, you will likely need to adjust the command line that we show above.
+If you are runing Docker on a Mac or Windows, you will likely need to adjust the command line that we show above.
 If, so the command line options are:
 * --rm (telling docker to clean up the container when it exits), not essential
 * -v [current-working-directory]:"/bounce" which mounts the current working directory to /bounce in the image.
 Essential!